-14 Dec My trip from Windhoek to Victoria Falls
+14 Dec From Windhoek Namibia to Victoria Falls Zimbabwe

-With 11 guests, cook Matthew as well as tour guide Ian we headed northeast via Gobabis to Ghanzi.
+With 11 guests other guests, the cook Matthew as well as tour guide Ian we headed northeast via Gobabis to Ghanzi.
 I saw Bushman on TV but hadn’t met one yet.
-“Dquare Quare Lodge” was the first camp we stayed at.
-This Camp (San is the official classification for Bushman) is a celebration of San Culture.
-It was supposed to rain the entire night but instead of staying on the campsite, the camp owner Caua offered for us to stay in the rooms for free.
+“Dqae Qare San Lodge” was the first camp we stayed at.
+This Camp in Ghanzi is a celebration of San Culture (San is the official classification for Bushman) .
+It was supposed to rain the entire night but instead of staying on the campsite, the camp owner Caua offered us rooms for free.
 Fortunately, the rain stopped the following day so we could go on a bush walk.
-Caua showed us plants and trees they eat and which they also use as treatments to kill the poison of snakes and scorpions.
+Caua showed us the plants and trees they eat and which they also use as treatments to kill the poison of snakes and scorpions.
 At the time, I was on that safari I stayed in a house in Cape Town.
-Our neighbors told me that especially on hot summer days we had to be aware of snakes as they can come into the house to escape the heat.
+Our neighbours told me that especially on hot summer days we had to be aware of snakes as they can come into the house to escape the heat.
 I hate snakes!!
 Listening to Caua´s explanation of how to kill the poison of a snake almost made me offer him the couch of our house for a summertime stay! (…Just in case one of my housemates or myself would have got attacked by a snake in our house there would have been someone that would have been able to save us from dying of a snake bite!
 Fortunately, we never had one in our house.)
 Besides the snake bite first-aid Caua showed us how to read the tracks of animals and taught us how to start a fire in the bush without using a lighter and charcoal.

 The Okavango Delta is situated north of Botswana and is a very large and swampy inland delta and one of the most incredible wilderness sanctuaries in Africa.
 In fact, you can compare the Okavango Delta with the Everglades in Florida as you can also find more dangerous animals like hippos and crocodiles in the Delta.
 However, it is insanely beautiful and a nature lovers heaven.